Deportation of Azerbaijanis from Armenia: Relocation from the Armenian SSR

 Details of resettlement were defined in the Soviet Union's Council of Ministers’ Resolution No. 754.
 The part of kolkhoz's (collective farm) moveable property was assigned and gratuitous transportation of this property to the new settlement was provided for the deported.
 The price of moveable property abandoned in Armenia was paid for in kolkhozes at places of the new settlement of Azerbaijanis.
 Some benefits were given to migrants and at the same time, permanent grants of 1000 rubles were given out per head of the family and 300 rubles per each member of the family.
 According to historian Vladislav Zubok, due to calls from Grigory Arutinov, the First Secretary of Armenian SSR's Communist Party's Central Committee, Stalin ordered to deport Azerbaijani population from the Armenian SSR to the Azerbaijan SSR.
 At the same time, he gave consent for the repatriation of 90,000 Armenians to settlements of the newly deported Azerbaijanis.
 The resettlement was not voluntary.

 According to Krista A. Goff, First Secretary of the Azerbaijan SSR Mir Jafar Baghirov and Arutinov worked together to facilitate Azerbaijani relocation.
 At the time, the Kura-Aras lowlands in Azerbaijan were sparsely populated, infrastructurally undeveloped, and economically unproductive.
 Through resettlement of Azerbaijanis in the Armenian SSR to the Azerbaijan SSR, Azerbaijan would gain a labor force that could make the Kura-Aras region productive.
 For the most part, Soviet Azerbaijani officials chose to collaborate in the Azerbaijani resettlement.
 On some occasions, they accused Armenian officials of subverting the resettlement, on the grounds that they were obstructing the relocation of Azerbaijani migrants and not returning the migrants who came back to Armenia.
 Indeed, some Armenian officials did obstruct resettlement to keep Azerbaijani collective farmers producing in the Armenian SSR.

-Numerous reports were received of Azerbaijanis stating their unwillingness to leave the Armenian SSR.
-The Armenian SSR Interior Ministry reported in 1948 that some Azerbaijanis would even visit cemeteries and pray to the souls of their ancestors "to help them stay in their lands."
-On the other hand, some groups decided it was better to leave as, in the case of a war with Turkey, they were convinced they would be massacred by Armenians.
 According to Thomas de Waal, the Azerbaijanis of Armenia once again fell victims to the Armenian–Turkish question.
 According to Arsene Saparov, more than 100,000 Azerbaijanis were forcibly resettled to Kura-Aras Lowland of the Azerbaijan SSR in three stages: 10,000 people in 1948, 40,000 in 1949, and 50,000 in 1950.
-Krista Goff, however, has contested that based on the available documentation only a total of 45,000 were resettled through the period 1948-53.
+Krista Goff, however, has contested that based on the available documentation only a total of 45,000 were resettled through the period 1948–53.

+The Azerbaijanis which were transferred out of Armenia were resettled by Azerbaijan in the regions separating Armenia from Nagorno-Karabakh.
+According to the historian Astourian, "even though this resettlement project had little to do with ethnic cleansing, it has been portrayed as such since the late 1980s."

 Stalin's decree ordering the deportations of the Azerbaijanis, December 23, 1947.